 Ah, what a great day for a ride through The Big Valley, old Stockton.
 Someone might even just cross into Barkley Ranch, the biggest piece of private property in 1800s California, and home to the elite yet model Barkley family.
 These aren’t the villainous ultra-rich characters popular in recent media.
-The Barkleys are wealthy and influential but at the same time, upstanding and heroes of The Big Valley.
-That’s what made this western drama all the more unique – and its cast all the more remarkable.
+The Barkleys are wealthy and influential, but at the same time upstanding and heroes of The Big Valley.
+That’s what made this Classic TV Western drama all the more unique — and its cast all the more remarkable.

 So, where are they now?
 This will help wrangle up the answers to this mystery surrounding the cast.
 Alright, time to get to it before Audra gets impatient.

 Make way for the queen of Stockton, California!
 Victoria Barkley was the widow of the highly influential Thomas Barkley and became the reigning matriarch to four fiery siblings.
 She had to be a strong, hard woman, but that doesn’t mean she didn’t love all her kids deeply.
 She even called Tom’s illegitimate son her own when he voiced feelings of doubt and isolation.

 Barbara Stanwyck’s elegance, paired with guts, helped make her character a female pillar in the western genre.
 That genius blend of love and power comes from Stanwyck herself, who won hearts wherever she went.
 But in reality, heartbreak after heartbreak followed Stanwyck when she was just a girl, so few family members saw her finally make it big.

 She was a movie star, and in 1941 Stanwyck stole the show alongside Henry Fonda in The Lady Eve, regarded as one of the best romance and comedy movies of all time.